Feguri/Lorem-Ipsium/README.md

 # Lorem-Ipsium
 A simple Lorem Ipsium generator.
+I could add a copy button and a multiple-paragraph number input.